classicemmaeasy/Production_Stage-Predictive_Model_using_MLOps/README.md

 End to End Machine Learning project using a real-world chronic disease use case: predicting whether a person is diabetic based on health metrics.

- diabetes is a chronic disease, not an illness or temporary condition, characterized by persistently high blood glucose (sugar) levels.
-It occurs when the body produces insufficient insulin or is unable to effectively use the insulin it produces.
-Over time, this elevated blood sugar can lead to serious damage to many organs, including the eyes, kidneys, heart, and nerves.

  I built an End to End Supervised Machine Learning pipelines that allow users or Medical Professionals  to input different features that could potentially cause diabetes and see the result real-time.
 (FastAPI + Docker + K8s + Github Actions + AlgoCD)